devplaybooks/rust_worlds_simplest_kata/README.md

-# World's Simplest Kata: Rust Edition
+# The World's Simplest Kata: Rust Edition

 Welcome to the world's simplest kata!
 The task is simple.
 It is failing the build.
 The code has one function, and a simple main method.
 Make the red Actions in GitHub green.
-Easy peasy lemon squeezy.
+Easy peasy, lemon squeezy.

 For the Rust edition, there are three types of errors: [unit test](https://doc.rust-lang.org/cargo/commands/cargo-test.html), [formatting](https://github.com/rust-lang/rustfmt), and [linting](https://github.com/rust-lang/rust-clippy).